 - WhatsUp Syslog Server

-SolarWinds Kiwi Syslog Server is a nimble syslog server that allows users to access their syslog messages through one centralized interface.
+SolarWinds Kiwi Syslog Server is a nimble syslog server for Windows that allows users to access their syslog messages through one centralized interface.
 SolarWinds Kiwi Syslog Server is one of the most convenient tools to use because it is accessible online.
 Online access means that this platform is low-maintenance in terms of deployment for larger organizations.

 The great thing about SolarWinds Kiwi Syslog Server is that it acts as a syslog monitoring platform as well.
 You receive alerts in real-time based on what information is found in your syslog messages.
 This means that you don’t have to manually read through all the syslog messages to know what is happening as the program will keep you updated automatically.
 Alerts eliminate the hassle of trying to monitor your syslog messages on an ongoing basis.